What’s your favourite colour?

 I’ve even been experimenting with the thickness of the stripe to see how that impacts the final look.

-Binding is such a great way to add another element to your quilts and oh so fun to play with!
+What’s fun about binding is that it’s such a great way to add another element to your quilts and oh so fun to play with!
 Check out the 4-part Binding Tutorial Series for a complete dive into quilt binding.

 Shown here is this chunky monkey black and white stripe by Tula Pink which I’m loving!